MadeiraData/DynamicFilters/README.md

 # Dynamic Filters (a.k.a.
 FilterParseSearchParameters)

 This repository includes an example front-end website, and a back-end database, for demonstrating fully-dynamic filtering capabilities (column, operator, value).
-Fully protected from SQL Injection.
+Fully protected from SQL Injection, and based on "low-code development" principles.

 This is an enhanced version of FilterParseXMLParameters which is available here: